Murcklack/Cfg-null-alias/README.md

 Lines:1-23 long jump script - l on/off -- jumping on right click

-Lines:25-61 strafe script -  f on/of
+Lines:25-61 strafe script -  k on/off

 Lines:63-67 some cool commands

-Lines:71-75  no shadows while flashlight off(by Murcklack)
+Lines:71-75  shadows only enabling while flashlight on(by Murcklack)